For people with complex autism

 What is complex autism?

-Roughly one in three of the people we support are autistic, people like Edward, Barbara, Indy and Alan.
+Roughly one in three of the people we support are autistic, people like Aaron, Edward, Barbara, Indy and Alan.
 For many, autism is their sole diagnosis.
 For others, autism complicates a larger picture that includes learning or physical disabilities, and mental or physical ill-health.

 What is the best way to care for a person with complex autism?

-How do Dimensions provide support?
+How does Dimensions provide support?

 We support many people with various manifestations of autism, learning and physical disabilities.
 We are able to provide specialist autism services to people all over the UK and work with them to lead a long, fulfilling life.